Privacy & Security Center

 What kind of scanning or indexing of user data is done on G Suite for Education accounts?Read our G Suite Privacy Notice

 G Suite services don't collect or use information in those services for advertising purposes or to create ads profiles.

 Gmail for consumers and G Suite users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
 However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

 Like many email providers, we do scanning in Gmail to keep our customers secure and to improve their product experience.
 In Gmail for G Suite, this includes virus and spam protection, spell check, relevant search results and features like Priority Inbox and auto-detection of calendar events.
 Scanning to provide product features is done on all incoming emails and is 100% automated.
 We do NOT scan G Suite emails for advertising purposes.

 Can G Suite for Education be used in compliance with the Family Educational Rights and Privacy Act (FERPA)?

 Schools can opt into our data processing amendment and model contract clauses.
-These are an additional means of meeting the adequacy and security requirements of the E.U.
-Data Protection Directive.
 Model contract clauses were created specifically by the European Commission to permit the transfer of personal data from Europe.

 More about model contract clauses